fikay/SalesEvaluation/README.md

 # SalesEvaluation

-This project is a learning project which is used for Azure dvelopment.
-This project entails steps on how to deploy projects to azure through various means such as:<br>
+This project is a learning project for 360Rides, which is also used for Azure development.
+This project entails steps on how to deploy projects to Azure through various means such as:<br>
     - Deploying on a virtual Machine<br>
-    - Deploying on an azure Web app<br>
+    - Deploying on an Azure Web app<br>
     - Deploying using Docker<br>
     - Deploying using Kubernetes.